Anantdadhich/campus-ready/readme.md

-# PDF-to-XML Converter
+# PDF-to-XML Converter (Campus ready Assingment)

-Welcome to **PDF-to-XML Converter**, a powerful full-stack web application that transforms your PDF files into structured XML with ease!.Built with a sleek Next.js frontend and a robust Node.js backend, it’s designed for seamless document conversion and a delightful user experience.
+Welcome to **Convo**, a powerful full-stack web application that transforms your PDF files into structured XML with ease!.Built with a  Next.js frontend and  Node.js backend, it’s designed for seamless document conversion and a delightful user experience.

 ##  Features

-- **Secure Authentication**: Log in or register with confidence using JSON Web Tokens (JWT) for secure access.
+- **Secure Authentication**: Log in or register with (JWT) for secure access.
 - **Effortless PDF Upload**: Drag-and-drop uploader with validation—10MB max, PDFs only!
-- **Conversion History**: Browse your past conversions, preview results, or delete them with a click.
+- **Conversion History**: Browse your past conversions, preview results, or Downlaod them with a click.
-- **Real-Time Preview**: View your PDFs and their XML output side-by-side (conversion mocked for now, but ready to scale).
+- **Real-Time Preview**: View your PDFs and their XML output side-by-side in history section.
 - **Responsive Design**: A stunning UI with a sidebar for desktop and a toggleable menu for mobile.
 - **Quick Stats Dashboard**: See your total, pending, and completed conversions at a glance.
-- **Backend Power**: Converts PDFs to XML, stores files, and tracks everything in a PostgreSQL database.
+- **Backend Power**: Converts PDFs to XML, stores files, and tracks everything in a PostgreSQL database with the help of Prisma ORM.

 ---